EliasRut/distant-stars/BRIDGE_CONTROL.md

 Go on and open it up in your editor.

 ## Challenges
-As you start up your display on your bridge computer, you are swarmed with a serious of error messages.
+As you start up your display on your bridge computer, you are swarmed with a series of error messages.
 It seems that the computer is now effectively denying you access to any of the main systems!